dainst/idai-field/README.md

 This causes karma to run continuously.
 And since the sources are also watched continuously, you can edit and test at the same time.

-If the test should run only once, you can run
+If the tests should run only once, you can run

 ```
 $ npm test